Bank Statements > Reconciliation

 •Outstanding Items: This includes outstanding items posted to the selected Statement Period or before.
 This also includes items created in Bank Account Management > All Items, as they are not linked to a General Ledger period.
 In addition, if there is a value in Reconciled Items from after the Statement Period, it is subtracted from this total.

-•General Ledger Calculated Ending Balance: This is the General Ledger Balance adjusted by the total of the Outstanding Items field.
-(This includes amounts from other bank accounts that are in the same fund and are marked inactive.)
+•General Ledger Calculated Ending Balance: This is the General Ledger Balance minus the Outstanding Items.

 •General Ledger Out of Balance By: This is the Statement Ending Balance minus the General Ledger Calculated Ending Balance.